Answer

 When there is no graphic link to fulltext in PubMed or when it doesn't work, then copy and paste the PMID number into this form: Citation Linker.
 Citation Linker will generate a Get It! menu for you.

+2. Use the special WU Libraries URL for PubMed.
 This URL is the PubMed link throughout the library web site and library research guides.
 NOTE: For prepublication citations, it is best to use the graphic link to fulltext when it is supplied by PubMed.
 Get it! links may not work properly for the most recent articles.

 3. Best option for frequent PubMed users: Set your Outside Tool Preference in My NCBI Preferences to Washington Univ. in St. Louis, Danforth Campus and be sure your browser accepts cookies.
 You may want to also choose Washington University Medical School Becker Library, MO in your Filters & Icons / Linkout preferences.
 Then you can continue to use the pubmed.gov URL and the WU Get it! buttons will display.
 You may need to login to My NCBI occasionally.
 More information about My NCBI.
 This method also works when you follow links to PubMed from Google and other online sources.